 The fact that composites don’t feel or look like real wood is beside the point.
 Once in place, they just do their job and don’t need much more than an annual washdown, leaving you plenty of time to work on your nap.

-We are in the process of implementing our helpful blog about Roofing and Building.
+We are in the process of implementing our helpful blog about Construction and Building.